gvwilson/thirdbit/_posts/2014/2014-05-05-multisite-sprint-in-july.md

   If you aren't in one of those cities, but are willing to help organize in your area, please add yourself to this Etherpad.
-  We'll hash out the what and how at the next lab meeting&mdash;it's a community event, so we'd like the community to choose what to sprint on&mdash;but please get the date in your calendar: it just wouldn't be a party without you.
+  We'll hash out the what and how at the next lab meeting–it's a community event, so we'd like the community to choose what to sprint on–but please get the date in your calendar: it just wouldn't be a party without you.
 </p>